MadMerick01/BolidesTheCutbyAbleMerick/README.md

 ### You transport value.
 Watch the road.

+Career mode is no longer safe.

-A career expansion for BeamNG.drive introducing The Bolides, a hostile criminal gang, calculated risk on every run, equipment and weapons.
-Your strategic choices determine whether you escape, fight back or profit.
+Bolides – The Cut is a career expansion for BeamNG.drive introducing The Bolides — a hostile criminal gang that transforms every run into a high-stakes encounter.

+EMP attacks, armed vehicle combat, and mechanical damage systems force real consequences.
+Your decisions determine whether you survive, fight back, or turn danger into profit.

+Grounded in realistic simulation and emergent gameplay, the focus is tension, risk, and player agency.

 ----------------------------------------------------